probcomp/Gen.jl/docs/src/ref/modeling.md

 # Built-in Modeling Language

 Gen provides a built-in embedded modeling language for defining generative functions.
-The language uses a syntax that extends Julia's syntax for defining regular Julia functions.
+The language uses a syntax that extends Julia's syntax for defining regular Julia functions, and is also referred to as the **Dynamic Modeling Language**.

 Generative functions in the modeling language are identified using the `@gen` keyword in front of a Julia function definition.
 Here is an example `@gen` function that samples two random choices: